 Google also has future plans to expand this feature by letting you see how busy the foot traffic is in certain neighbourhoods or locations.
 Plus you'll be able to see this from the map itself, rather than a business's page.

 Apple Maps’ less-is-more approach does ensure a much cleaner interface, however.
 Whereas Google's insistence on including as much as possible means things can feel a little cluttered at times.
+Likewise Apple currently has the edge for quickly finding out what's worth checking out when you visit a new place — though that may change fairly soon.

-Despite the potential for information overload, Google still comes out on top in this instance. able to put its data collection to good use by ensuring you know if you’re heading somewhere at the wrong time.
+Despite the potential for information overload, Google still comes out on top in this instance.
+The app is able to put its data collection to good use by ensuring you know if you’re heading somewhere at the wrong time.
 The fact the app doesn’t pick and choose Explore categories for you is also a win, and something Apple Maps definitely needs to copy.
 But Apple Maps appears to be catching up, and Google’s dominance may not be so certain for much longer.

 Winner: Google Maps